Zhanylai99/31github/README.md

 Practice:
 - try to use these tags and attributes by yourself

-Day 5: Practice work with lists and tables📚
+Day 5: Practice work with lists and tables📚✔️
 -
 - create a page index.html
 - create lists according to the picture that is given
 - create a table according to the picture
 - upload completed assignment to GitHub

 Day 6: Pratice work with forms.
-Concept of Class and Id attributes -
+Concept of Class and Id attributes✔️ -
 - create 3 links and give them classes, and with the help of attributes set links to three different websites.
 - create 3 headlines, and set them different id, and with the help of attributes, make the 1st heading on the left, second in the middle, and third on the right

-Day 7: The concept of right approach
+Day 7: The concept of right approach✔️
 -
 - Defining the project
 - Building the structure and selection of tags
 - learning how to choose the right tags
 - upload the completed task to github

-Day 8: What is CSS and what is it for?
+Day 8: What is CSS and what is it for?✔️
 -
 - How CSS works?
 How do HTML and CSS interconnected with each other?
 - Create CSS file with the extention CSS and attach this to the html file.
 - In the previous HW already assigned classes to blocks, for these blocks set border, and give margins and paddings

-Day 9: Selectors and their peculiarities
+Day 9: Selectors and their peculiarities✔️
 -
 - Getting familiar with CSS styles
 - create a Landing Page according to the layout which is attached below in the link

-Day 10: Designing a website and create a structure.
+Day 10: Designing a website and create a structure.✔️ -
--
 - Basics styles
 - Getting started with LayOut
 - HTML syntax

-Day 11: Application of Skills in real practice
+Day 11: Application of Skills in real practice✔️
 -
 - create a CSS file and link it to the HTML
 - add font awesome to the project
 - add icons to the top menu
 - add icons for the next blocks under the top block

-Day 12: The correct designing and using HTML tags
+Day 12: The correct designing and using HTML tags✔️
 -
 - lay out menu as shown in the picture
 - lay out drop down menu
 - lay out Search in the section menu
 - lay out basket in the menu section

-Day 13: Getting familiar with necessary set of CSS for website design -
+Day 13: Getting familiar with necessary set of CSS for website design✔️ -
 - lay out the block with items
 - when hovering to the block of items should appear icons and descriptions of items.